-UK Conservatives lose 2 elections in blow to PM Johnson
+UK Conservatives lose 2 elections in blow to Boris Johnson

 Thursday’s elections were tests on both fronts.
 Rural Tiverton and Honiton has voted Conservative for generations, while Wakefield is a northern district that the Tories won in 2019 from Labour.

-Labour’s victory in Wakefield — whose previous Conservative legislator resigned after being convicted of sexual assault — is a boost to a party that has been out of office nationally since 2010.
+Labour’s widely expected victory in Wakefield — whose previous Conservative legislator resigned after being convicted of sexual assault — is a boost to a party that has been out of office nationally since 2010.

 Labour leader Keir Starmer said it showed the party “is back on the side of working people, winning seats where we lost before, and ready for government.”

-Pollsters had said the Tiverton and Honiton race was tight, but Liberal Democrats overturned a 24,000-vote Conservative majority to win more more than 6,000 votes.
+Pollsters had said the Tiverton and Honiton race was tight, but the Liberal Democrats overturned a 24,000-vote Conservative majority to win a majority of more than 6,000 votes.
+The election was called when the district’s Conservative lawmaker resigned after being caught looking at pornography in the House of Commons chamber.

-Even with the defeats, Johnson hold a large majority in Parliament.
-But his authority among his own lawmakers has been deeply eroded.
+Even with the defeats, Johnson holds a large majority in Parliament.
+But his already shaky authority among his own lawmakers has further weakened.

-Allegations about his judgment and ethics have buffeted the prime minister for months, culminating in a scandal over parties held in government buildings during Britain’s coronavirus lockdowns.
+Ethics allegations have buffeted the prime minister for months, culminating in a scandal over parties held in government buildings during Britain’s coronavirus lockdowns.

 Johnson was one of 83 people fined by police for attending the parties, making him the first prime minister found to have broken the law while in office.
 A civil servant’s report on the “partygate” scandal said Johnson must bear responsibility for “failures of leadership and judgment” that created a culture of rule-breaking in government.

 He survived a no-confidence vote by his own party this month but was left weakened after 41% of Conservative lawmakers voted to remove him.

-Johnson could face another rebellion in the coming months.
+Under party rules, Johnson can’t face another such vote for a year, but Friday’s defeats will increase pressure to change that, and there is a growing chance of another rebellion in the coming months.

-Losing both special elections will increase jitters among restive Conservatives who already worry the ebullient but erratic and divisive Johnson is no longer an electoral asset.
+Conservative lawmaker Roger Gale, a long-time critic of Johnson, reiterated his calls for the prime minister to quit.